Alfred Booth1

 John Smith married Elizabeth Bury, daughter of John Bury, on 7 April 1735.

-John Smith lived at Nottingham, Nottinghamshire, England.
+He lived at Nottingham, Nottinghamshire, EnglandG.

 Mary Elizabeth Taylor1